 It was important that the design needed to differ from rival company Adidas.
-The Nike tick/swoosh mark is also created using two curved lines, depicting motion with onomatopoeia attached.
+The Nike tick/swoosh logo is also created using two curved lines, depicting motion with onomatopoeia attached.

 If you say “swoosh” aloud.
 What do you imagine?
 Even the word has an element of movement included.
 Carolyn worked by sketching design concepts on tissue paper and then placing those designs over a shoe drawing.